ALOPEX

-ALOPEX (an acronym from "ALgorithms Of Pattern EXtraction") is a correlation based machine learning algorithm first proposed by Tzanakou and Harth in 1974.
+ALOPEX (an abbreviation of "algorithms of pattern extraction") is a correlation based machine learning algorithm first proposed by Tzanakou and Harth in 1974.

 Principle

 In machine learning, the goal is to train a system to minimize a cost function or (referring to ALOPEX) a response function.
 Many training algorithms, such as backpropagation, have an inherent susceptibility to getting "stuck" in local minima or maxima of the response function.
 ALOPEX uses a cross-correlation of differences and a stochastic process to overcome this in an attempt to reach the absolute minimum (or maximum) of the response function.

 Method

 ALOPEX, in its simplest form is defined by an updating equation: